Looking for a quick and easy bread roll recipe? These Southern spoon rolls fit the bill and they’re perfectly light and fluffy to boot.

 The recipe makes a large batch, which is great because you can store the dough in the refrigerator and make them for several days.
 When you get ready to cook some more, just scoop them into the muffin tin.
 No need for more stirrin’.

-Now I want you to trust me and give these Southern spoon rolls a try.
+Now I want you to trust me and give these Southern spoon rolls a try and if you are feeling really adventurous try making strawberry jam, peach freezer jam, or spiced peach butter.
 Everyone will think you are a culinary expert.

 - Active dry yeast